waldrain/waldrain.github.io/moniwonig.md

 drive the hot water boiler with PV: according to a [calculator](https://www.omnicalculator.com/physics/water-heating), heating 300 kg water from 10 to 55 degrees requires 16 kWh and takes 18-20 hours with 1 kW;
-this is doable but less eicient than using thermal solar power to heat the water, cf. [solarpanels fuer wasserboiler](https://www.gutefrage.net/frage/solarpanels-fuer-ein-elektrischen-wasserboiler-verwenden-was-ist-die-unkomplizierteste-weise) and [wasserboiler mit gleichstrom](https://www.gutefrage.net/frage/wasserboiler-auch-mit-gleichstrom-betreiben);
+this is doable but less efficient than using thermal solar power to heat the water, cf. [solarpanels fuer wasserboiler](https://www.gutefrage.net/frage/solarpanels-fuer-ein-elektrischen-wasserboiler-verwenden-was-ist-die-unkomplizierteste-weise) and [wasserboiler mit gleichstrom](https://www.gutefrage.net/frage/wasserboiler-auch-mit-gleichstrom-betreiben);
 the original boiler has three 80 ohm (78, actually) heating loops 400V 5A 2000W;